-ALA's Office for Diversity is pleased to provide an ever-growing collection of resources to help you plan for diversity.
+ALA's Office for Diversity, Literacy and Outreach Services is pleased to provide an ever-growing collection of resources to help you plan for diversity.
 If you have materials and resources you feel should appear on this page, please email your suggestions to email@example.com!

-This resource was developed by Jody Gray, Diversity Outreach Librarian/American Indian Studies Librarian, University of Minnesota Libraries in October 2011.
+The framework on building a diversity plan was developed by Jody Gray, Diversity Outreach Librarian/American Indian Studies Librarian, the University of Minnesota Libraries in October 2011.

 Building a Diversity Plan

-Creating a Diversity Plan for the library is one of the most important actions we can take to ensure that diversity and inclusion become integral to the way our institutions function, both internally and externally.
+Creating a diversity plan for your library is one of the most important actions we can take to ensure that diversity and inclusion become integral to the way our institutions function, both internally and externally.